Southern California: Best Renaissance Festivals and Ren Faires for Family Fun.

-Plans are underway for a three-weekend long Nottingham Festival and Renaissance Faire in Moorpark during August of 2014.
-Location on the planet:
+Plans are underway for a three-weekend long Nottingham Festival and Renaissance Faire in Moorpark during August.
+Details:

 Rancho Tapo Community Park (a.k.a.
 Lemon Park) 3700 Avenida Simi, Simi Valley, CA 93063.
 Planning details: www.nottinghamfestival.com or www.nottinghamfestival.org.

 Big Bear City Renaissance Festival (weekends in August).
 Step into a Renaissance (circa 1558-1603) shire in the beautiful San Bernardino Mountains.
 The faire provides an escape for all ages filled with mirth, merriment, and make believe.
 Six stages present ongoing entertainment; jousting enlivens the arena; the Great Square is reserved for pirate battles, and festive Maypole dances.
 Gardini, the famous court jester, will make a special appearance.
-Bonus points: Victoria Goring, the mistress of tales, will be onsite to spin her enchanting tales for families and coach youngsters in the most innovative of sword fighting skills.
+Bonus Points: Victoria Goring, the mistress of tales, will be onsite to spin her enchanting tales for families and coach youngsters in the most innovative of sword fighting skills.
 Wait for it!
 See and hear performances from the Children’s Medieval Band as they play authentic Renaissance music.
-Location on the planet: Pedersens Mill 39115 Rim of the World Dr. Fawnskin, CA. Planning details: (909) 237-0448 or Big Bear City Renaissance Faire.
+Details: Pedersens Mill 39115 Rim of the World Dr. Fawnskin, CA. (909) 237-0448 or Big Bear City Renaissance Faire.

 View details about more Renaissance faires and festivals in Northern California